-EcoPlex was founded by a group of dedicated thought leaders, who share a common vision of developing a futuristic complex where humankind can holistically and collaboratively tackle the daunting ecological and environmental challenges that we face on a global scale.
-These business and community leaders all share a practical concern for our home – Earth.
+EcoPlex was founded by a group of dedicated thought leaders, who share a common vision of developing a futuristic complex where humankind can holistically and collaboratively tackle the daunting economic, ecological, and technological challenges that we face with a global impacts.
+These business and community leaders all share a practical concern in our future generations ability to enjoy our home – Earth.

-Fort Worth would become a center for innovation, while promoting societal and economic resiliency, and de-politicizing sustainability.
+“[This] would become a center for innovation, while promoting societal and economic resiliency, and de-politicizing sustainability.”

 –Green Source DFW